tskit-dev/tsinfer/docs/introduction.rst

    storing and processing the data that we have.

-The output of ``tsinfer`` is an :class:`msprime.TreeSequence` and so the full `msprime API <https://msprime.readthedocs.io/>`_ can be used to analyse real data, in precisely the same way that it is currently used to analyse simulation data.
+The output of ``tsinfer`` is an :class:`msprime.TreeSequence` and so the full `tskit API <https://tskit.readthedocs.io>`_ can be used to analyse real data, in precisely the same way that it is commonly used to analyse simulation data, for example, from `msprime <https://msprime.readthedocs.io/>`_.